henkbirkholz/iotdir/review-ietf-opsawg-mud-08-iotdir-early-birkholz.md

 ## Draft Summary

-This drafts defines a canonical way to compose a URI that points to a specific resource called a MUD file.
+This draft defines a canonical way to compose a URI that points to a specific resource called a MUD file.
 A MUD file is a text resource that contains imperative guidance in the form of YANG-based ACL policies represented in JSON.
 The imperative guidance is intended to be applied to things that can be identified by the segments of the MUD URI via a specific controller.
-The version of MUD is a component (segment) of the MUD URI and there are three examples in what to embed a MUD URI (DevID, DHCP, and LLPDU) in.
+The version of MUD is a component (segment) of the MUD URI and there are three examples in what to embed a MUD URI in (DHCP option, X.509 extenstion, and LLDP extension).

 ## Comments on General Topics